Men’s Hair Trends – The Quiff Haircut

 The contemporary quiff is generally a more aggressive variation on one of the styles above.
 The hair on the sides and back can be faded skin-tight and even taken high up the sides and back with a disconnection between the sides and top.
 For all quiff styles, traditional or contemporary, the hair is brushed up and back off the forehead to create height.

 To style a quiff haircut, you’ll want to start with your hair only slightly damp (towel dried).
 To begin, apply a light spray gel (American Crew Spray Gel works very well).
-Blow dry your hair on the highest heat setting with low air-flow.
+Blow-dry your hair on the highest heat setting with low air flow.
 Use a metal or ceramic vent brush to blow the hair up and back.
-Aim the air flow at the back of the vent brush which will heat up the brush and provide an ironing effect.
+Aim the airflow at the back of the vent brush which will heat up the brush and provide an ironing effect.
 Make sure not to hold the blow dryer too close to the brush to prevent it from becoming too hot.
 The key here is to get the hair as tall as possible (don’t worry, we’ll bring it down a bit when we apply the final styling product).

-After your hair is completely dry and as high as possible, you’ll want to apply a pomade or styling paste (I love the 18.21 Man Made Pomade and Paste for this), working from the roots to the ends to create height.
+After your hair is completely dry and as high as possible, you’ll want to apply a pomade or styling paste (I love the 18.21 Man-Made Pomade and Paste for this), working from the roots to the ends to create height.
 Use your fingers to manipulate the hair until you get the desired effect.
-For finer hair, I recommend going with a lighter product such as Bumble and Bumble Surf Spray (sea salt infused spray which can create volume in finer hair.
+For finer hair, I recommend going with a lighter product such as Bumble and Bumble Surf Spray (sea salt-infused spray which can create volume in finer hair.
 To keep the hair in place, finish with a good hairspray such as Bed Head Hard Head from TIGI.

 The quiff can be a little work to achieve, but it can be an amazing style.
-Just remember, the best quiffs haircuts are more casual, so try not to go to neat with the styling.
+Just remember, the best quiffs haircuts are more casual, so try not to go too neat with the styling.